joecullin/aoc2020/journal.md

 ---
+## Final thoughts

+Earned all 50 stars with only one hint needed (10.2).
+Not the prettiest code or the fastest, but I had fun and learned new things.

+---
 ## Day 25

 I thought the instructions were confusing.
 I wasn't sure if subject number 7 was just the example, or if I also needed to find a subject number.